 Chiropractic treatment is considered an effective treatment for a pinched nerve.
 What makes this approach the best is that it focuses on the cause of the problem.
 That way, chiropractic treatment can alleviate pain and support overall health.
 The chiropractor also shows you what exercises and stretches to do, what to avoid, and how to keep your spine and nerves healthy.
-Chiropractic is a whole-person kind of strategy, and proper spinal manipulation could also prevent problems such as pinched nerves from returning.
+Chiropractic is a whole-person strategy, and proper spinal manipulation could also prevent problems such as pinched nerves from returning.

 What about drugs for pinched nerve pain?

-While it may seem easy to take a pill to alleviate pain, this is not the most helpful approach in managing pinch nerves.
+While taking a pill to alleviate pain may seem easy, this is not the most helpful approach in managing pinch nerves.
 Drugs mask the symptoms, do not fix the root cause of the problem.
 Pain relief, in this case, is temporary.
 Your primary mission should be to focus on targeting the root cause to eliminate pain permanently.
 Prescription drugs could increase the risk of misuse and dependence.
 Plus, many of them have a broad spectrum of side effects.